solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_00_Performance.md

 Some Azure Database for PostgreSQL Flexible Server parameters cannot be modified.
 Verify the strategy before making environment assumptions.

+For an example of working with server parameters, reference [Configure server parameters in Azure Database for PostgreSQL - Flexible Server via the Azure portal](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/howto-configure-server-parameters-using-portal).

 ## Upgrade Azure Database for PostgreSQL Flexible Server versions

 Sometimes, just upgrading versions may be the solution to an issue.
 Flexible Server currenlty supports PostgreSQL versions 11 through 16.
 Migrating from on-premises PostgreSQL to PostgreSQL Flexible Server 16 delivers some major performance improvements.